helenplesko/geom99lab1/services/mydirections.md

 I used this tool to convert the time to an integer: https://www.unixtimestamp.com/

-The JSON results for this route are pasted into [mydirections.json](services/mydirections.json) in this repository.
+The JSON results for this route are pasted into [mydirections.json](mydirections.json) in this repository folder.

 ## Optional URLs